jcarlen/sbm/README.md

-# Code to fit various stochastic blockmodels
+# Code to fit time-dependent stochastic blockmodels

 ## KLOptimization
 Contains standalone c++ code to fit degree-corrected (and not degree-corrected) stochastic blockmodels for a single (not multilayer) network.
 KLOptimization.cpp is the original script from Karrer & Newman 2010 (http://www-personal.umich.edu/~mejn/dcsbm/) for undirected networks.
 KLOptimization_directed.cpp is my extension of that code to directed networks.
 See the comments of those files for implementation details.